 For all computer-related fields there exists much overlap and shared core competencies, and for many years, Computer Science covered the entire domain of software applications and systems.
-As Computer Engineers replaced Electrical Engineers, and as computer hardware designers and technology advancements gave rise to the tremendous growth in available information, professions became specialized and the academic community followed suit so that the science and engineering of computational systems have become more specialized.
+As Computer Engineers replaced Electrical Engineers, and as computer hardware designers and technology advancements gave rise to the tremendous growth in available information, professions became specialized, and the academic community followed suit so that the science and engineering of computational systems have become more specialized.
 Computer Science prepares students to design and create computer software.
 Computer Engineering prepares students to design and create computer hardware.
 Management Information Systems prepares students to become informed users of information technology.
 Information Science and Technology prepares students to bridge the gap that often exists in the workplace between the providers of information technology and the end users of the technology.
 After the required Information Literacy course freshman year, a student can explore electives in the five sub-areas of the discipline of Information Sciences and Technology: Programming, Digital Design, Multimedia Production, Engineering, and Microsoft IT Training Academy.
 With a focus on experiential learning throughout the curriculum, these project-based courses give students hands-on practice using the latest technologies on the market.
+Note that there will be an additional fee for any student taking an industry-standard certification test through our partnership with Certiport as an authorized testing center.

-1001 Introduction to Technology and Design - Freshman (required) - .5 credit/full year (meets 2/6 days a cycle)
+1001 Introduction to Technology and Design - Freshman (required) - .5 credit/full year (meets 2/8 days a cycle)